A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

 kubectl run -it --rm --image=busybox:1.36 --restart=Never dns-test -- nslookup kubernetes.default
 ```

-Expected pods (steady state): apiserver/scheduler/controller-manager on master1; etcd on master1; coredns (2 replicas by default); calico-node on each node; kube-proxy on each node; calico-kube-controllers.
+Expected pods (steady state): apiserver/scheduler/controller-manager on masters; etcd on masters; coredns (2 replicas by default); cilium-node on each node; kube-proxy on each node; cilium-operator.

 ---